grafana/grafana-app-sdk/docs/tutorials/issue-tracker/07-operator-watcher.md

 make generate
 ```

 Now we can have our watcher update the new status field in all of its handling methods.
 But how do we do this?
-The easiest way is to use a [Store](../../resource-stores.md), to be able to make changes to the object like interacting with a Key-Value store (we could also use a `resource.Client` and issue a PATCH request, but that's a bit more complex and is left as an exercise to the reader if they'd like to take that approach).
+The easiest way is to use a [Store](../../resource-stores.md), to be able to make changes to the object like interacting with a Key-Value store (we could also use a `resource.Client` and issue a PATCH request, but that's a bit more complex and is left as an exercise if you'd like to take that approach).

 ### Using TypedStore